liqiokkk/FCtL/README.md

 ## Test and train
 Our codes are base on [GLNet](https://github.com/VITA-Group/GLNet)
 python>=3.6 and pytorch>=1.2.0
-Please install the dependencies: ·pip install -r requirements.txt·
+Please install the dependencies: `pip install -r requirements.txt`

 ### traintest
 ...